kro64/ansible-openresty-redis/README.md

 *Visiting this link, you will be able to query the database with the key specified.*
 - 127.0.0.1/get?key=**YOURVALUE**

+# Installation

+This playbook was created using Ansible 2.8.1.

+To launch the playbook, from the root directory, launch like this: ansible-playbook -i hosts playbooks/launch_hw.yml

 # Example usage

 This is an example of usage using curl.
 Let's say we want to manipulate our user-agent header, providing a custom value to the server.

 *To set the key in the database:*

 **curl -H "User-Agent: Baravykas" 127.0.0.1/set**

-To query a specified value:
+*To query a specified value:*

 **curl 127.0.0.1/get?key=Baravykas**